duikb00t/wp-deploy/readme.md

 That will clone the repository into a folder name of your choosing and it'll also download any submodules included within the repository.
 In this case, we have included WordPress.

-Next, we need to reinialise it as its own repository rather than having it connected to the current origin.
+Next, we need to reinitialise it as its own repository rather than having it connected to the current origin.
 We've create a simple bash script that does most of the leg work for you, so once you've cloned the repo just run:

 ```sh
 $ bash config/prepare.sh